plpla/DeepCCS/README.md

 ### Additional notes
  * The `Adducts` column of the input file must contain adducts as: `M+H`, `M+Na`, `M-H` and `M-2H`.
+ * The `SMILES` column accept any SMILES format but isomeric SMILES are recommended.
  * The package includes a `DeepCCSModel` class that can be used directly in python without the command line tool.

 ## References